Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 Exasperated, she’d resorted to asking Wilde about it.
 His answer was, if anything, *worse.*

-“Leave it, love.
-There’s shit about gaoians you don’t wanna know.”
+"Leave it, love.
+There’s shit about gaoians you don’t wanna know."

-“Even…it’s creepy!
+"Even…it’s creepy!
 Like, he can’t think or say *anything* bad about him, even in jest.
-It’s like he’s got no free will!”
+It’s like he’s got no free will!"

-“...He kinda doesn’t.”
+"...He kinda doesn’t."

-*“Everyone* has free will,” Dora protested, fervently.
+*"Everyone* has free will," Dora protested, fervently.

-“Maybe he did once where his feelings about Daar are concerned, but the Gao aren’t like your people and mine, love.
+"Maybe he did once where his feelings about Daar are concerned, but the Gao aren’t like your people and mine, love.
 They’ve got a whole fuckin’...*psychology* of loyalty and pack dynamics.
-Push their buttons the right way and…”
+Push their buttons the right way and…"

 Dora twitched her antennae in a frown.
-“That’s…”
+"That’s…"

-“You gotta remember, people might be people, but that doesn’t mean we’re all the same at heart, aye?
-Urgug sees zillions of colors neither of us can, Morwk and the Ten’Gewek have tails, you have a whole extra two limbs over me, plus antennae…”
+"You gotta remember, people might be people, but that doesn’t mean we’re all the same at heart, aye?
+Urgug sees zillions of colors neither of us can, Morwk and the Ten’Gewek have tails, you have a whole extra two limbs over me, plus antennae…"

-“You’re strong enough to yank my arms off….”
+"You’re strong enough to yank my arms off…."

-“Well…yeah,” Ian agreed awkwardly, “but the *point* is, yeah, there’s certain things about being sapient that apply to everyone, but there’s certain things about your brain and body and instincts that make us all *really different* deep down, too.
+"Well…yeah," Ian agreed awkwardly, "but the *point* is, yeah, there’s certain things about being sapient that apply to everyone, but there’s certain things about your brain and body and instincts that make us all *really different* deep down, too.
 Saying ‘everyone has free will’ is a nice sentiment, but…it doesn’t take into account that Liree is an alien to both of us.
 Deep down, he’s programmed different.
-They all are.”
+They all are."

 Much as Dora wanted to object…the objection was just that she didn’t *like* that fact, not that she could actually think of anything to prove it wrong.
 She glanced at Liree again, who was completely lost in his work at this point, his ears up and forward attentively which was a clear sign of a Gao whose attention was wholly on one thing.

-“I…” she began.
+"I…" she began.

-“Leave it, love,” Ian warned.
-“Just…leave it.”
+"Leave it, love," Ian warned.
+"Just…leave it."

 Well…okay.
 Dora didn’t like the implications of an instinct like that one bit, because that was a degree of control the Supremacy’s social scientists would have had *wet dreams* about.
 But she dropped the subject.